Phonon modal analysis of thermal transport in ThO2 with point defects using equilibrium molecular dynamics: Methods

 \section{Methods}

-Two methods that combine EMD simulations and LD results are employed to calculate phonon properties and modal thermal conductivity of perfect and point defect-bearing ThO$_2$.
-The acoustic contribution is obtained by summing up the conductivities from phonon modes below the band gap.
+Two methods that combine EMD and LD are employed to investigate the thermal transport of perfect and point-defect-bearing ThO$_2$.
+LD simulation is used to determine eigenvectors and other properties of phonons, while EMD simulation is used to determine phonon modal thermal conductivity.